 Google Screened: Lawyers, Realtors, and Financial Planners

-background check, along with a business-owner background check as well.
+All firms with this badge must pass a rigorous, business-level background check, along with a business-owner background check as well.
 These checks ensure that the professionals have been carefully vetted, giving customers greater peace of mind.
-The business will also go through any necessary license and insurance checks, based on the business category.
-The business also must have a three-star rating or higher on Google to quality.
-In addition, there are other requirements that must be met as well depending on your vertical.
+The business will also go through any necessary license and insurance checks based on the business category, and they also must have a three-star rating or higher on Google to quality.
+There are additional requirements that must be met as well, depending on your vertical.